alphagov/govuk-rfcs/rfc-149-switch-to-per-page-asset-loading.md

 A version identifier should be added to the component asset filename to help identify which version of the components gem is being used - for example `gem-v29-2-1-accordion.css`.
 Similarly, the bespoke app assets should be renamed to their application - so collections would have `collections.css` and `collections.js` - to make it easier to see which stylesheet comes from which application.

-The assets would ideally be placed in a shared folder as per [RFC #91][sharing_assets], so would be able to be used across GOV.UK irrespective of the rendering application.
-Since this hasn't been implemented yet, there would need to be some work for this to happen - and likely this would be delayed to coincide with the replatforming work.

-This work should not block the serving of individual assets as there are advantages that don't rely on having a shared folder.
+The assets would be placed in a shared folder so will be able to be used across GOV.UK irrespective of the rendering application.
+This feature is due as part of the replatforming work - but that should not block the serving of individual assets as there are performance advantages that don't rely on having a shared folder.

 ## Considerations